goodlyjunk/annotator-content-analysis/CONTRIBUTING.md

 A brief overview of the Redux flow: when using Redux, there is a single state for the entire application. **Reducers** return certain parts of the state.
 When an event is triggered, a JavaScript object, called an **action**, representing the event, is sent to all the reducers.
 The reducers then, based on the action's **type**, create a new Redux state (as Redux state is immutable), and a new Redux state is assembled.
 Now that we have a new, complete state, the React components are re-rendered accordingly.

-If you want more information, I wrote a hopefully comprehensive guide on React and Redux [here](https://gist.github.com/JasmineDeng/764dcd7be22288fadfe95bc83f051cd8). **[Feedback on the guide/if it's useful would be appreciated]**
+If you want more information, I wrote a hopefully comprehensive guide on React and Redux [here](https://gist.github.com/JasmineDeng/764dcd7be22288fadfe95bc83f051cd8).

 ###What's ES6?